Code-Institute-Submissions/bucketlist/README.md

  <li>A button to share your Intention on Social Media
  <li>When there a hounderds of Intentions added, a Pagination will be needed
  <li>Show all added Intentions by user on it's Profile Page
+ <li>Expand the Profile Page with more Database details
 </ol>

 ## Technologies